 There’s a common misconception about snoring out there.
 Watch any cartoon and you’ll assume that loud seesaw snoring is that sign of a strong and satisfying sleep.
 While I hate to ruin the reality of cartoons for you, I’m sad to say that’s just not the case.
 Quite the opposite in fact.
-Snoring often disturbs your sleep, not to mention the sleep of the unfortunate person sleeping next to your snoring mouth or even your neighbours.
+Snoring often disturbs your sleep, not to mention the sleep of the unfortunate person sleeping next to your snoring mouth or even your neighbors.

 Snoring occurs when the muscles of your soft palate, throat, and tongue relax.
 Your throat’s tissues get relaxed to the point that they partly constrict your airway, vibrating as air flows past them.
 It’s like a gentle form of choking while you sleep, not some satisfying sleep sound.

 So what do you do if you’re a snorer who wants to make it stop and start sleeping soundly?
 Well, there are a variety of options because there are a variety of factors that contribute to snoring (anything from the anatomy of your mouth to drinking alcohol).
 Thankfully there are a number of easy and natural ways to stop your snoring without resorting to awkward sleep studies or uncomfortable sleep masks.
 Want to know what they are?
 Then keep your eyes glued to this page and scroll away!

 1. Use A Tennis Ball